ArduPilot/ardupilot_wiki/common/source/docs/common-navio-overview.rst

 More details can be found from the `emlid.com website <http://www.emlid.com/>`__.

-Developer build information can be found on the :ref:`ardupilot dev wiki <dev:building-for-navio-on-rpi2>`.
+Developer build information can be found on the :ref:`ArduPilot dev wiki <dev:building-for-navio-on-rpi2>`.

 ..  youtube:: 63vjrphteRs
     :width: 100%